13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 - Since java8, can define default method in interface(Default method can't invoke by implement class)

-Format: "public default" can be omitted
+Format: "public" can be omitted

 - Since java8, can define static method in interface(Static method can invoked by implement class)
 - Since java9, can define private method(private method only can be invoked by interface itself)